 Council Tax Benefit replaced by ‘localised support’

 Council Tax Benefit was abolished in April 2013.
-Individual local authorities can decide how to manage their local schemes but their budgets have been cut by 10% and they must continue to provide the previous level of support for pensioners.
+Individual local authorities can decide how to manage their local schemes but their budgets have been cut and they must continue to provide the previous level of support for pensioners.
 You should be able to find out more information from your local council.